JoeyBryson/joey_AES/BUILD.md

 # Build Instructions

-This document explains how to build, test, and install the JoeyAES project on Linux and Windows.
+This document explains how to build, test, and install the JoeyAES project on Linux, how to cross-compile for Windows from Linux, and how to build natively on Windows from a plain Command Prompt.

 ## Prerequisites